Patsch91/NerdOCTAXE-Gamma/README.md

 ====
 10/14/24: Changed the 4-Layer PCB to 6-Layer to conquer the heavy load on the rather small 1V2-Zone and added a whole 1V2 Layer + GND Layer.
 This should reduce the PCB-Temperatures, the Buck Temperature as it is located near the "hot" area and the voltage drop between the buck and the Asic Input.
 This design should be a little more energy efficient - I guess just some %´s, but should be noticable.

+02/03/24: Current tested and working design is located in the "LED"-Branch.
+Refined design "Rev 2.0"-Branch is WIP and not tested yet.
+Will update as soon as I made the build!

 Misc